kyuupichan/electrumx/docs/features.rst

 ElectrumX does not do any pruning or throwing away of history.
-I want to retain this property for as long as it is feasible, and it appears efficiently achievable for the forseeable future with plain Python.
+I want to retain this property for as long as it is feasible, and it appears efficiently achievable for the foreseeable future with plain Python.

 The following all play a part in making it efficient as a Python blockchain indexer: